Open-source software movement: Evidence of open-source adoption

+Open-source movement in the military — The military has explored open-source software for potential operational benefits.
+Open-source software allows modification by multiple contributors, potentially offering cost-effective development and rapid customization capabilities.
+Military interest stems from the possibility of increased development speed and operational flexibility.
+However, security considerations arise due to the open nature of code modification and access.
+The Military Open Source Software Working Group, established in 2009 with over 120 military members, was organized to facilitate collaboration between software developers and contractors from military organizations.
+The group aimed to explore opportunities for code reuse and collaborative development in military applications.

 Open source in education — Colleges and organizations use software predominantly online to educate their students.
 Open-source technology is being adopted by many institutions because it can save these institutions from paying companies to provide them with these administrative software systems.
 One of the first major colleges to adopt an open-source system was Colorado State University in 2009 with many others following after that.
 Colorado State Universities system was produced by the Kuali Foundation who has become a major player in open-source administrative systems.
 The Kuali Foundation defines itself as a group of organizations that aims to "build and sustain open-source software for higher education, by higher education."
 There are many other examples of open-source instruments being used in education other than the Kuali Foundation as well.

 "For educators, The Open Source Movement allowed access to software that could be used in teaching students how to apply the theories they were learning".
 With open networks and software, teachers are able to share lessons, lectures, and other course materials within a community.
-OpenTechComm is a program that is dedicated to "open access, open use, and open edits- text book or pedagogical resource that teachers of technical and professional communication courses at every level can rely on to craft free offerings to their students."
+OpenTechComm is a program that is dedicated to "open to access, open to use, and open to edit — textbook or pedagogical resource that teachers of technical and professional communication courses at every level can rely on to craft free offerings to their students."
 As stated earlier, access to programs like this would be much more cost efficient for educational departments.